 Whereas some of the film's 17 subjects are in relationships with loving partners, others struggle to get by in a world that often seems to overlook them.

 On entering the dating scene, Tamara Mena reflects;

 "I remember getting lots of compliments from guys, like 'Oh you're so beautiful', but that was it."
 Tamara is a model and motivational speaker who became paralyzed in a car accident at 19.
 "I think that's what goes through most people's minds: she's in a wheelchair, she can't have sex."

 Gretchelle Dilan, a disability rights activist living in Puerto Rico, landed in a wheelchair after her friend unknowingly picked up an loaded gun.
 She describes how her relationship with her girlfriend transcends her injury:

 "I am thankful that I am in a relationship, but not because I'm thankful that she can love someone in a wheelchair.
 I don't see that connection there.
 I don't make her feel like she's loving someone in a wheelchair, I just make her feel like she's loving someone."

 "Take A Look At This Heart" illuminates the confidence and unconditional love that its subjects have for themselves and each other, seeking a better understanding of what it means to "feel" in every sense of the word.

 Being a quadriplegic doesn't stop me.
 Just being paralyzed doesn't stop me from being in a relationship or being physical or making love or anything like that...if I'm with the right person.
 Because if I'm with the right person, I don't feel like I'm paralyzed - Angela Rockwood, "Take A Look At This Heart"

-*News Release by Sarah Hess: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Sarah Hess).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.